List of built-in macOS apps: Photos

-Photos is a photo management and editing application first introduced with OS X Yosemite 10.10.3, replacing both iPhoto and Aperture.
+Photos is a photo management and editing application introduced with OS X Yosemite 10.10.3, replacing both iPhoto and Aperture.
 Photos is based on the rebuilt version of the in-built app released for iOS 8.
 The photos library is organized chronologically on a timeline, determined by the metadata attached to the photo.
 Photos can also be sorted manually into albums, searched by location or by tagged persons.
 Photos can be synced and backed up through the iCloud Photo Library and shared albums.
 Photos contains a number of simple editing tools which allow users to crop, rotate, and adjust their photos, with a limited number of editing tools available for videos.

 Podcasts

-Podcasts is a media player used for playing and subscribing to podcasts first introduced macOS Catalina to replace the podcasting capabilities of iTunes.
+Podcasts is a media player used for playing and subscribing to podcasts introduced in macOS Catalina to replace the podcasting capabilities of iTunes.
 Podcasts can be discovered and followed or subscribed to in the 'Browse' and 'Search' tabs, with the 'Listen Now’ tab showing new episodes of followed podcasts as they are made available.
 Podcast channels allow users to follow or subscribe to creators rather than individual shows.